Donate to Canadian History Ehx at https://www.buymeacoffee.com/craigU

 By July 10, and as Terry reached 3,500 kilometres and arrived in Scarborough, his fame was increasing.
 He would tell several thousand people who gathered to see him that his fame was not meant to be of the run, and he wasn’t interested in fame or wealth.
 He was just a guy running across the country to collect money for cancer research.

-Arriving in Toronto the next day, he would be greeted by thousand of people and would meet his hockey idol, Darryl Sittler of the Toronto Maple Leafs.
+Arriving in Toronto on July 11, he would be greeted by thousand of people and would meet his hockey idol, Darryl Sittler of the Toronto Maple Leafs.
 Sittler would give Terry his 1980 NHL All-Star sweater and say, “I’ve been around athletes a long time and I’ve never seen any with his courage and stamina.”

 Terry would also throw out the first pitch of a baseball game between the Toronto Blue Jays and Cleveland Indians, and meet Bobby Orr, which Terry called the highlight of his journey.
 Bobby Orr would give Terry a cheque for $25,000.